avikvaish123/Wikispeedia-Project/README.md

 Wikispeedia from Stanford: http://snap.stanford.edu/data/wikispeedia.html

-To run the code in visual studios:
+To run the code in VSCode:

 1. Go to the parent directory
-1. Type "make"
+2. Type "make"
-1. Type "./bin/exec"
+3. Type "./main"
+4. To run tests, type "./test"

 TODOs right now: